voxtelesys/n8n-nodes-voxtelesys/README.md

 # @voxtelesys/n8n-nodes-voxtelesys

 This is an n8n community node.
-It lets you send SMS and MMS messages with Voxtelesys in your n8n workflows.
+It lets you send SMS, MMS and RCS messages with Voxtelesys in your n8n workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.